Creative SXFI Carrier soundbar review: A complete, compact home theatre experience

 Fitting a nice 4K OLED TV along with all the necessary gaming consoles and entertainment boxes was no big deal.
 But what about an audio system?
 Try as I might, there is just no way I could include a traditional 7.1-channel set-up without sacrificing a whole load of space.
 Not to mention the wiring required and buying the right amp.

 Announced more than a year ago at CES 2020, the SXFI Carrier checked all the boxes on paper: Dolby Atmos audio, 7.1 drivers, a 10-inch wireless subwoofer, built-in support for its proprietary Super X-Fi technology, relatively compact form factor, and a price point that promises not to break the bank (in relation to their US$6,000 Sonic Carrier).
-After much waiting, the SXFI Carrier has finally debuted locally last month.
+After much waiting, the SXFI Carrier finally debuted locally last month (April 2021).

 On top of it all, the SXFI Carrier brings a lot of “firsts” to the table: it’s the first soundbar in the world to be developed and fine-tuned in collaboration with Dolby, and so it’s also the world’s first Dolby Atmos Speaker System (DAAS) soundbar.
 Naturally, it’s also the first soundbar in the world to have Super X-Fi (SXFI) built-in (although that’s only over headphones, which we’ll cover in more detail later).